rackerlabs/support-how-to/content/account-management/overview-role-based-access-control-rbac.md

 assigned roles.

-Account owners can create up to 100 users, each with their own password, secret question and answer, and API key.
+Account owners can create up to 100 users, each with their own password and API key.

 ### Why implement RBAC?